zbalkan/zbalkan.github.io/_posts/2024-12-01-rmm-detection.md

 To implement the converted rules in Wazuh:

 1. Ensure you have Sysmon deployed on endpoints.
 2. Create an endpoint group for testing.
-Add these lines below to your group's centralized configuration.
+Add these lines below to your group's centralised configuration.
 3. Ensure Wazuh is able to collect Sysmon logs.
 4. Add your custom rule file.
 5. Test it on the test computers.
 You don't have to actually install an RMM.
 Just create a file in the correct location with the correct name.
 Or use `Invoke-WebRequest "https://cloud.acronis.com" | Out-Null` command to test the Acronis RMM rule.
 We don't need to check if it succeeded.
 We only need an application to make the request.